sabacherli/empirical-real-estate/README.md

 # real-estate-finance

-These are a collection of scripts I created in the context of assignments during my Master's degree in Banking & Finance at the University of St. Gallen in courses such as 'Empirical Real Estate Finance' and 'Real Estate Finance'.
+These are a collection of scripts I created in the context of assignments during my Master's degree in Banking & Finance at the University of St. Gallen.

+The courses are:

+- Empirical Real Estate Finance (EREF)
+- Real Estate Economics (REE)
+- Real Estate Finance (REF)

-The data files used for Assignment 2 were downloaded for the State Government of Victoria's website.
+The data files used for EREF_Assignment_2 were downloaded for the State Government of Victoria's website.